 “People with opinions just go around bothering each other.”

-When I first saw this quote I thought it was almost certainly fake.
-After a bit of investigation I came to be conclusion that it’s a paraphrase that’s close enough to the original to be considered genuine.
+When I first saw this quote I thought I was certain that it was fake.
+After a bit of investigation I came to be conclusion that it’s a paraphrase, but close enough to the original to be considered a genuine quote.

-The original of this striking verse is found in the Magandiya Suta in the Sutta Nipata, which is generally held to be one of the oldest texts in the Pali canon.
+The original of this striking verse is found in the Magandiya Suta in the Sutta Nipata, which is generally held to be one of the oldest collection of texts in the Pali canon.

 Bhikkhu Thanissaro translates this verse as: